-Happy New Year!
-When I was a kid, I loved going to the supermarket with my mom.
+Popular in Food & Drink When I was a kid, I loved going to the supermarket with my mom.
 My favorite aisle?
 Cereal!
 19 Uses for Empty Cereal Boxes

 Let’s give a warm welcome to Kim from A Real-Life Housewife!
-Kim has so many wonderful tips and ideas that I asked her if she’d like to join us once a month to share some of her great ideas with us!
-I know you will love her as much as I do, she’s a cleaning & organizing genius!
+Kim has so many wonderful tips and ideas that I asked her if she’d like to join us to share this great tip with us!
 Take it away Kim… Hello again, Ask Anna readers!
 Today I am going to share with you an inexpensive and convenient way for how to store foil and plastic wrap.
 These essentials of mine used to be stored in a cupboard underneath the counter along with plastic baggies and wax paper and what not.
 Ask Anna...: A Simple Solution for Storing Foil & Plastic Wrap

 Rhetological Fallacies Buy a printable PDF in English and in French.
 Read the French version – Thanks to Gilles Peyroux.
 See a text-only version http://bit.ly/rhetological We’ve now has Rhetological translated into German, Italian and Spanish.
 Thanks to Klaus-Michael Lux and Iván Galarza for their great work.

-Yesterday we featured a tour of America's Test Kitchen, the big kitchen where recipes and equipment are tested for Cook's Illustrated, Cook's Country, and all their accompanying television shows and websites.
+3 Space-Saving Lessons for Home Cooks from America's Test Kitchen Yesterday we featured a tour of America's Test Kitchen, the big kitchen where recipes and equipment are tested for Cook's Illustrated, Cook's Country, and all their accompanying television shows and websites.
 You might not think that such a big kitchen has lessons to offer a home cook in a small space, but actually, space is limited in this bustling, action-packed kitchen!
 Here are three tips from the America's Test Kitchen director on making the most of a small workspace.

-Happy New Year!
-You've probably heard of the amazing cleaning properties of baking soda and vinegar.
+Wise Bread Picks You've probably heard of the amazing cleaning properties of baking soda and vinegar.
 However, did you know that you probably have several other natural green cleaners in your home?
 8 Other Green Cleaners Already in Your House

 Stolmen Plasma TV & gadget mount Materials: Stolmen Description: I live in a small flat and wanted to try and use as little floor space as possible when fitting my plasma.
-I had already bought a wall bracket with my 50" plasma so fitted that to the two cross bars with “U” bolts from B & Q.
+I had already bought a wall bracket with my 50″ plasma so fitted that to the two cross bars with “U” bolts from B & Q.